Relaxed legs on a boat with smooth skin, representing successful varicose vein and thread vein laser treatment in Swindon, offered by The Vein Clinic.

 Skin Discolouration (Hyperpigmentation):

-Brownish staining of the skin along the course of the treated vein is a relatively common occurrence, affecting approximately 25% of patients.
+Brownish staining (hyperpigmentation) of the skin along the treated vein is relatively common, occurring in up to 1 in 3 patients after foam sclerotherapy.
 This hyperpigmentation is usually due to hemosiderin deposition (iron from extravasated red blood cells).
 In most cases, it gradually fades over a period of 6 to 12 months, although in a small subset of patients, it may persist for a longer duration or, rarely, become permanent.

 Bruising and Small Haematomas: